 Export and Run

 Another way to test the scene is to export it to a binary format and run it in the ezPlayer.
-You export a scene using Scene > Export Scene… or by pressing
+You do so using Scene > Export and Run… or by pressing

 Both Simulate Mode and Play-the-Game Mode run inside the editor process.
 Compared to a game running in a stand-alone process this has two drawbacks: